 The simplest building type: single ridge, one story, open front.

 The palazzo treatment.

-The qualification "private" was there to recognize the special status of the assembly halls and religious buildings of the town, in this case the Phac Hat pagoda.
+The qualification "private" was there to leave room for assembly halls and religious buildings, in this case the Phac Hat pagoda.